mknparreira/gorten/README.md

 # Gorten

-Gorten is a project for education purposes developed in Golang, designed to implement a checkout service for an e-commerce marketplace platform.
+Gorten is a project for education purposes developed for me in Golang, designed to implement a checkout service for an e-commerce marketplace platform.
 This project aims to provide a practical learning experience by covering essential components of an e-commerce system, including:

-- **Infrastructure Setup**: Implementing RabbitMQ for messaging and MongoDB for data storage.
+- **Infrastructure Setup**: Implementing RabbitMQ for messaging, Kubernetes and MongoDB for data storage.
 - **Core Resources**: Developing several resources such as User, Company, Category, Product, Order, Payment, and Shopping Cart.
 - **Checkout Process**: Handling the finalization of purchases.
 - **API Enhancements**: Focusing on security, resilience, and scalability improvements.
-- **Monitoring and Documentation**: Implementing monitoring and documenting the API with OpenAPI specifications.
+- **Monitoring and Documentation**: Implementing tracing, monitoring and documenting the API with OpenAPI specification (Swagger).
 - **Future features**: Planning for additional features and improvements.

 The Gorten project aims to demonstrate practical applications of Golang in building robust and scalable e-commerce solutions while offering hands-on experience with modern software practices and technologies.